 - Sampling procedures, including rationale for sampling methodologies.

 - Data on recovery studies where appropriate.

 - Analytical methods including the limit of detection and the limit of quantitation.

 - Acceptance criteria, including rationale for setting the specific limits.

 - Periodic Review Program to routinely monitor the cleaning process

 What are the consequences of not adequately performing cleaning validation?

 It is a global regulatory expectation to have an adequate cleaning validation program in place to ensure that the product is not contaminated by any objectionable residues that can compromise finished product safety, identity, strength, purity, and quality.
 The last five (5) years of regulatory inspection insights indicate that the cleaning validation related observations have been consistently in the top five findings.
 The cost to do cleaning validation right the first time is much lower than the cost of cleaning validation as part of regulatory remediation efforts.
 In extreme cases, the manufacturing site can be immediately shut down due to the lack of an adequate cleaning validation program in place.

-How can Ecolab validation experts help you complete a successful validation?
+How can Ecolab cleaning validation experts help you complete a successful validation?